zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 * Restrict use of quotation marks to terms as terms.
 * Do not use quotation marks for emphasis; use *italics* for emphasis.
 * Avoid using single-quote marks.
-* In terms of punctuation: commas and periods typically go inside the end-quote; semicolons, colons, question marks, and exclamation points typically go outside quotation marks.
-Unless they are part of the actual quotation.
+* Commas and periods typically go inside the end-quote; semicolons, colons, question marks, and exclamation points typically go outside quotation marks unless they are part of the actual quotation.